CenterBLC/N1904/docs/features/ref.md

 ## Feature values

-A compound string indicating book (), chapter, verse and sequence number of the word *inside the verse* formatted as follows:
+A compound string indicating book, chapter, verse and sequence number of the word *inside the verse* formatted as follows:

 <pre>
   MAT 1:2!11